choukh/agda-veblen/README.md

 ## Features

-- Solely rely on agda-stdlib 1.7.1
+- Solely relies on agda-stdlib 1.7.1
 - --without-K and --safe
 - Up to large veblen ordinal
 - Ready for googology function such as fast growing hierarchy